for Computing Mastery

 According to the Royal Society (2017) research is needed to support teachers in understanding computing pedagogy, and those that are proven to be the most effective.
 I’ve been teaching computer science for years, well in advance of the National Curriculum.
 I’m a computer scientist and a primary teacher.
 Here, I hope to help other teachers get to grips with pedagogies they can use in their classrooms; which may offer some support towards teaching computing effectively and help pupils move towards computing mastery.

-I’ve adapted the Royal Society’s (2017) categorisation of computing pedagogies (for the purposes of literature review) to this for teaching purposes:
+I’ve separately written this post about achieving computing mastery and have adapted the Royal Society’s (2017) categorisation of computing pedagogies (for the purposes of literature review) to this for teaching purposes:

 Learning models is a tricky area for primary teachers as many feel that their pupils know more than they do.
 I’ve spoken extensively about this in the past in this blog and elsewhere and passionately believe that opting out of teaching computing by only providing one way of learning is not acceptable.

-Copy-code and tutorial based approaches are understandably popular in schools given the limited input required of the teacher but we are doing our pupils a disservice by only using this or Use-Modify-Create models.
+Copy-code and tutorial based approaches are understandably popular in schools given the limited input required of the teacher but we are doing our pupils a disservice by only using this approach.

 I believe in using a blended approach where pupils are engaged in making creative products that are open-ended, include lots of discussion, are scaffolded and use problem solving approaches to design solutions.

 Designing solutions develops the fundamental computational thinking skills that lie at the very heart of the National Curriculum.
 Encouraging pupils to make ‘problems’ easier to solve by splitting them down into more manageable parts (decomposition) and taking the detail out of problems to develop solutions that solve multiple problems (abstraction) are key life skills – not just useful in programming.